cyberark/conjur-api-java/README.md

   </properties>
 ```

-3. Run `mvn install -DskipTests -Dmaven.javadoc.skip=true` in this repo's directory to install
+3. Run `mvn install -DskipTests` in this repo's directory to install Conjur API into your
-Conjur API into your local maven repository.
+   local maven repository.

 ### Using the Jarfile